Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 This can reduce your creditor’s expenses, which you’d be responsible for paying after the repossession.
 As far as the debt you owe, a voluntary surrender is cheaper than a repossession that’s done without your assistance.

-Before you get to a voluntary surrender request, it can be worthwhile to contact your lender about your debt when you realize you will be late with a payment.
-Most will work with you if they believe you’ll be able to pay soon, even if it’s slightly late.
+Your late payments and the repossession will be listed on your credit report and will lower your credit score.
+Before you get to that point, it can be worthwhile to contact your lender about your debt as soon as you realize you will be late with a payment.
+Most will work with you if they believe you can pay soon, even if it’s late.

 You may be able to negotiate a delay in payment or a revised schedule of payments.
 Setting up automatic payments for your auto loan can make it easier to get a short delay approved.
 If a new agreement changes the original contract, get it in writing.